pyxnat/pyxnat/doc/features/inspect.rst

 Prior knowledge is needed to traverse an XNAT database, general knowledge on XNAT, such as the REST hierarchy, a knowledge specific to a database such as datatypes and values of variables.
-The idea of this features is to help users find their way around an XNAT server by making it easier to gather intformation.
+The idea of this features is to help users find their way around an XNAT server by making it easier to gather information.

 The REST hierarchy
 ~~~~~~~~~~~~~~~~~~